-The School of Clinical Medicine on the Cambridge Biomedical Campus, where the majority of you will now be based, offers some of the very best research facilities, excellent teaching and opportunities for interaction across a wide spectrum of subjects from biomedical statistics and big data to genetics, epidemiology, from global health and health services research to world-class cell and molecular biology.
+The School of Clinical Medicine on the Cambridge Biomedical Campus, where the majority of you will now be based, offers some of the very best research facilities, excellent teaching and opportunities for interaction across a wide spectrum of subjects including patient-based research, big data, global health, and world-class cell and molecular biology.

-The bar is set very high at the University of Cambridge and a lot will be expected of you.
+The bar is set high at the University of Cambridge and a lot will be expected of you.
 However, with commitment and motivation, you can expect to achieve high rewards in terms of immense personal satisfaction and a career enhancing curriculum vitae.
-There is a big team of people who are ready to support you including administrative and academic staff within your Department or Institution, the School's Postgraduate Education and Clinical Academic Training (PECAT) office, and your own College.
+There is a big team of people who are ready to support you including administrative and academic staff within your Department or Institute, the School's Postgraduate Education and Clinical Academic Training (PECAT) office, and your own College.